JetBrains/intellij-sdk-docs/code_samples/framework_basics/README.md

 ## Quickstart

-Framework Sample Project is providing a [DemoFramework][file:DemoFramework] which allows to embed a framework support within the Project Wizard.
+Framework Sample Project provides a [DemoFramework][file:DemoFramework], which allows embedding framework support within the Project Wizard.
 This sample implementation adds a new *SDK Demo Framework* support in the Java type project.

 ### Extension Points